Eleanor Dapkus

-Eleanor V. Wolf (née Eleanore Dapkus; December 5, 1923 – June 6, 2011) was a center fielder and pitcher who played from 1943 through 1950 in the All-American Girls Professional Baseball League.
+Eleanor V. Wolf (née Eleanore Dapkus; December 5, 1923 – June 6, 2011) was a center fielder and pitcher who played from 1943 through 1950 in the All-American Girls Professional Baseball League (AAGPBL).

 Early years

 Dapkus was born to Lithuanian parents, Frank and Antonina Dapkus, and raised in Chicago, Illinois.
 She was the tenth and youngest child in her family and the first girl after nine boys.
 She attended Christian Fenger Academy High School in Chicago and played every sport available to girls, but they were all of the playground variety, not varsity competition.
 Over the years, she earned twenty five medals in several sports, including softball, volleyball, basketball and soccer.